NSO-developer/nso-gitbook/operation-and-usage/operations/compliance-reporting.md

 ### `allow-empty` Tag

 A compliance template can be used on many different devices.
 The configuration on the devices, however, is not always identical.
-The following template checks that interfaces are set to be reachable.&#x20;
+The following template checks that interfaces are set to be reachable.

 ```bash
 compliance template no-unreachables